rust-lang/rust/text/0000-os-str-pattern.md

 [reference-level-explanation]: #reference-level-explanation

 It is trivial to apply the pattern API to `OsStr` on platforms where it is just an `[u8]`.
 The main difficulty is on Windows where it is an `[u16]` encoded as WTF-8.
-This RFC thus focuses on Windows only.
+This RFC thus focuses on Windows.

 We will generalize the encoding of `OsStr` to specify these two capabilities: